class

 void tf:: Taskflow:: name(const std:: string&)

-assigns a name to the taskflow
+assigns a new name to this taskflow

 const std:: string& tf:: Taskflow:: name() const

-queries the name of the taskflow
+queries the name of this taskflow

 void tf:: Taskflow:: clear()